 How Do I Get Comfortable with Only One Bid?

 We aren’t recommending that you throw a dart at a board of contractors in your area or just accept the first bid that you receive.
 That would be much worse than asking around for 8 or 9 potential bids.
-What we are recommending is that you familiarize yourself enough with a contractor so that you know they are the right fit for the project.
+What we are recommending is that you familiarize yourself enough with a construction business so that you know they are the right fit for the project.

 You Should Already Know What You Want